Let Them All Talk: Plot

 After disembarking the ship, Alice and Roberta have a conversation about their estrangement.
 Roberta tells Alice that she will provide her with the life details Alice would need to write a sequel to You Always/You Never, but wants a share of the profits in return.
 Alice rejects this offer and they part with Roberta telling Alice "I loved you when you were Al." That evening, Alice begins work on a new writing project.

 The next morning, a man that Tyler saw frequently coming out of Alice's room on the ship greets him at Alice's door.
-He reveals that he is Dr. Mitchell, Alice's personal physician, and that Alice has died in the night from deep vein thrombosis; Dr. Mitchell was aboard the ship to administer injections of a blood thinning medication to Alice.
+He reveals that he is Dr. Mitchell, Alice's personal physician and that Alice has died in the night from deep vein thrombosis; Dr. Mitchell was aboard the ship to administer injections of a blood thinning medication to Alice.

-Tyler, Roberta, and Susan visit the grave of 19th century author Blodwyn Pugh, as Alice had intended them to.
+Tyler, Roberta, and Susan visit the grave of 19th-century author Blodwyn Pugh, as Alice had intended them to.
 Back in the United States, Roberta gives Alice's writing, which she took from Alice's room after her death, to Karen in the hopes of profiting from it.
 Karen maintains that the work is unfinished and cannot be published, but encourages Roberta's idea of writing a book about her life experiences.
 Susan works with Krantz on a new book based on an idea of hers she shared with him aboard the ship.
 Tyler receives Alice's unfinished writing from Karen and returns it to her apartment, recalling a talk Alice made celebrating the existence of consciousness and the ability of people to affect each other.

 Cast

 Production

 In August 2019, it was announced Meryl Streep and Gemma Chan would star in the film, with Steven Soderbergh directing from a screenplay by Deborah Eisenberg.
 Later that month, it was announced HBO Max had acquired the distribution rights to the film, along with the additions of Candice Bergen, Dianne Wiest and Lucas Hedges to the cast.

-Production began in August 2019 in New York City, and continued on board the Cunard ocean liner RMS Queen Mary 2 as it crossed the Atlantic, lasting two weeks.
+Production began in August 2019 in New York City and continued on board the Cunard ocean liner RMS Queen Mary 2 as it crossed the Atlantic, lasting two weeks.
 Soderbergh only used the story outline written by Eisenberg, and allowed the actors to improvise much of their dialogue.
 Soderbergh served as the film editor and cinematographer.
 According to Wiest, Soderbergh "held the camera in a wheelchair and just rolled along," and sound was the only equipment used.
 Streep said she was paid 25 cents for her role.

+Music

 Release

-The film was released digitally on December 10, 2020 by HBO Max.
+The film was released digitally on December 10, 2020, by HBO Max.